-Buying a property in progressive countries like Australia can be challenging, especially with the sky-rocketing rates in the real estate market today.
-First-time homebuyers decide to compromise on factors like the location, type, and the number of bedrooms just to afford a house.
+Buying property in progressive countries like Australia can be challenging.
+That’s especially the case with the sky-rocketing rates in the real estate market today.
+First-time homebuyers decide to compromise on factors like the location, type, and the number of bedrooms.
+All just to afford a house!

 Good thing, you don’t always have to do that.
-There are ways to save you from being forced to compromise the key characteristics of your dream home while ensuring that your investment won’t turn out to be a financial burden in the long run.
+There are ways to save you from being forced to compromise the key characteristics of your dream home.
+And, you can ensure that your investment won’t turn out to be a financial burden in the long run.

 The location directly affects the cost of a property.
 In megacities like Sydney, Melbourne, and Perth, land tends to be expensive.
 On the other hand, online magazine Architecture Lab reports that if you choose less populous areas in the inner regions of Tasmania or Queensland, you’ll be able to acquire properties for low prices.
 Still, as mentioned, you should not compromise the location to afford a house, especially if your lifestyle and work require you to stay in a specific city.

 Why not go for a location that is neither too far, but not exactly within the premises of a coastal city?
 The dense population in cities is a marker of high housing costs, but to avoid these, you don’t have to choose an extremely rural area.
 Unless you’re ready for a major move, try house and land packages in the Geelong, Canberra, or Adelaide area, as they appear to have more affordable housing options and are near major cities as well.